nai888/ardusa/README.md

 ## Licensing

-This project is copyrighted 2018 by Ian A. Cook under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license.
+This document is copyrighted 2018–2019 by Ian A. Cook under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license.
 (See a human-readable summary [here](https://creativecommons.org/licenses/by-nc-sa/4.0/).)

+All languages described within this document are copyrighted 2018–2019 by Ian A. Cook, all rights reserved.